 With a flow rate of 7 to 8 gallons per minute, this water filtration system is well suited to families of four or fewer.
 It uses two main filters for softening the water to remove contaminants, both of which last about 3 months before needing to be replaced.
 Installation requires plumbing the system into the main water line that enters the home.

-- Provides better-tasting water
+- Also filters water

 Buying replacement filters every few months to maintain soft water in a home can be a pain.
 This whole-house water softener is one of the lowest-maintenance options on the market.
 It installs easily into existing plumbing and requires no electricity or filter changes.
 It installs on the main water supply of the house and descales the water through a series of filters as it flows through, preventing buildup on faucet, sinks, showers, and appliances.

-- Easy-to-install system
+- Type: Whole house system

 With a design that’s low maintenance yet effective, the electronic water descaler from Eddy is a good solution for those dealing with deposits clogging faucets, pipes, and appliances.
 This descaler consists of two wires that wrap around the main supply line entering the home.
 The wires create an electromagnetic field that changes the composition of deposits that cause scaling, rendering them incapable of sticking to one another or surfaces.